UEFA Champions League what to look out for: Paris vs Real Madrid, Sporting vs Manchester City, Salzburg vs Bayern, Inter vs Liverpool

 Friends reunited in Paris

 There will be elbow bumps aplenty when Paris and Real Madrid meet in the French capital.
-Madridistas in particular will be rubbing their eyes with the sight of four-time Champions League-winner Sergio Ramos among the opposition ranks.
-Ramos made a total of 671 appearances for the Merengues.
+Madridistas in particular will be rubbing their eyes if they are greeted by the sight of four-time Champions League-winner Sergio Ramos among the opposition ranks.
+Ramos, a big injury doubt, made a total of 671 appearances for the Merengues.

 Ángel Di María – who scored twice for the hosts when the teams met in Paris in the 2019/20 group stage – and Keylor Navas will also be up against their former employers, while Madrid coach Carlo Ancelotti, in charge of the Ligue 1 champions from December 2011 to May 2013, also returns to the Parc des Princes dugouts.